ranaruchi29/the_archives/kumauni_language/DICT_HN.md

 Ukai | To Him/Her
 Unkai | To Them [also used when addressing elders] Unyaas | Destruction
-V |
+Uparu/Upraun | Not well irrigated,A place where crops are grown without irrigation V |
 W |
 X |